ksadov/catgrips/README.md

 # catgrips
-A cat meme twitter bot.
+A bot that tweets Death Grips lyrics over cat photos.

+## Acknowledgments
+The contents of lyrics.txt were obtained from azlyrics.com.